Notice 07: Time

 Tomorrow is my 22nd Birthday.
 My sister’s wedding is in 12 days.
 I graduate in less than 2 months.
 I will also officially be an uncle in 5 months, as my sister is due in September.

 Not having a clear vision of what my postgraduate life might look like, life just feels uncertain at this time.
-And on my birthday, I typically have this yearly existential crisis—I can only imagine how loudened my inner dialogue might be this year.
+And on my birthday, I typically have this yearly existential crisis—I’m anticipating a loud inner dialogue this year.

 Is my time in LA complete?
 Do I have an extra semester to figure it out?
-This year, I feel that my body is concerned with the amount of time I have.
+I feel that my body is concerned with the amount of time I have.

 But what is time to me?
 Is it just an inevitable construct that I have to deal with?
-Is time just something that is purely metaphysical?
+Is it just something that is purely metaphysical?

-Part of me argues that time is more than that—something cultural.
+A lot of me argues that time is more than that—something cultural.
 I’ve learned that in America, our time is expensive.
 It is profit-oriented, and most of the time, scarce.
 No American can survive, nor bear, being idle, because its simply not an option for any of us.
 After giving birth, my sister has around 6 weeks off until continuing her residency to become a doctor.
-PTO is scarce, not having a plan post grad is looked down upon, money is everything.
+PTO is scarce, not having a plan post grad is looked down upon, money is pretty much everything.

-But I see this as something cultural because, in other places, I don’t believe this is how time is quite spent.
-Though I sound like a broken record, after having the opportunity to visit countries with diversifying governments and societies, traveling seems to have broken the illusion that the way we live our lives in the west is the only possible way.
+But I see this as something cultural because, in other places, I don’t believe time is spent as structurally as we are used to.
+Though I might sound like a broken record, after having the opportunity to visit countries with diversifying operative societies, traveling seems to have broken the illusion that the way we live our lives in the west is the only possible way.

-There are so many factors that create a functioning society; it is hard to say that it is arguably better in other places in the world.
-It could be subjective.
-But maybe time isn’t something I’m losing.
-It could be something I’ve learned to experience in a certain way.
-And if that’s true—if my brain has learned this feeling—then it can also unlearn it, or even reshape it.
+There are so many factors that create a functioning society, so it is hard to say that elsewhere is arguably better than what we are used to.
+That could be a subjective take.
+But when it comes to my own life, maybe time isn’t something I’m losing.
+It might just be something I’ve learned to experience in a troubling way.
+And if that’s true—if my brain is capable of learning this way—then it can also unlearn it, or even reshape it into a new way of experiencing time.

 I look forward to being an uncle, and hopefully showing my niece that time doesn’t always have to feel like something chasing you.
 Or something you necessarily have to chase.
 That maybe, if she practices awareness enough, it can even feel like it belongs to her.